 - Cheat Sheet

-Step 1) Right click on Login/Group Role -> Create -> Click on Login/Group Role…
+In the first step, Right click on Login Group Role -> Create -> Click on Login Group Role…

 - Enter Password

 Step 4) The Privilege section

 - Toggle Can Login button to YES

 - Toggle Superuser to YES

 - You will see the SQL query to create a user as per the selections made in previous steps